ldynia/archcolider/3.ViewsAndPerspectives/InformationModels.md

 Here under client application we understand mobile application and point of sale app, as they behave on conceptual level identically and require the same events and data.

+Why it is important?

+The application is the main communication channel and the process of catalog browsing and purchasing should be fast and reliable from user's perspective.
+Access to past data related to a user should be smooth as well.

+Slow working application disenurage users from using it and do any purchases as there fear that payment information might be lost, order double charged and so on.

 #### Stakeholders concerns

 | Stakeholder | Conserns |